Understanding the Science Behind Mindfulness Meditation

 How to Ground Your Feet in Mindfulness

-Guided meditation or mindfulness meditation offers many scientifically proven benefits, although the advantages may need to be specifically spelled out when we first begin.
+Guided meditation or mindfulness practice offers many scientifically proven benefits, although the advantages may need to be specifically spelled out when we first begin.
 You can meditate with complete dedication and still feel things aren't going as planned.
 It may take some time to figure out how your practice is unfolding.